TATHAGATA23071998/TATHAGATA23071998/README.md

   * Discovered the average user records **~7,765 steps** and burns **~2,339 calories** daily.
   * Identified that engagement volume spikes heavily in the late afternoon and early evening (**16:00 - 20:00**).
   * Discovered a mid-week engagement slump (Wednesday–Friday)
-  * The vast majority of user distance is "Lightly Active" (sedentary/casual walking)
+  * The vast majority of users are "Lightly Active" (sedentary/casual walking)

 * 💡 **Strategic Recommendations:**